ginsengtang/independent-journaling/README.md

 ## Why use GitHub?

-- To Be Defended
+- Github is familiar

 ## How is this different from https://zapier.com/blog/best-journaling-apps/?

 - Open Source, Free
-- No Central Host
+- Self Hosted